ciddi89/ciddi89/README.md

 ### Hi there 👋

 my name is Christian.
-I like to code in HTML, Javascript, CSS, JSON and so on.
+I like to code in HTML, PHP, Javascript, CSS, JSON and so on.
 In the last time, I spent the most time to create my first adapter for ioBroker.
 I hope you enjoy my work.
 <!--
 **ciddi89/ciddi89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.